The Atmosphere and Its Role in Life, Economy, and Islam | Green Economy Perspective

 Agriculture is the main economic activity in our area, and working in green fields not only provides income but also promotes physical activity and a healthy lifestyle.
 The presence of vegetation, trees, and cultivated land contributes to cleaner air and a more balanced local environment.

 Simple and hygienic food, fresh agricultural products, and outdoor work are also important aspects of rural life that support both physical well-being and environmental sustainability.
 These factors make village life closely connected with nature and highlight the importance of protecting the atmosphere and surrounding ecosystems.
+In our local areas, especially during the winter months, we see the 'Fasad' (corruption) of the air more clearly.
+Smoke from traditional brick kilns and the burning of crop residue (wheat or maize stubble) creates a thick smog.
+This is where the Green Economy provides a solution: instead of burning waste, we can convert it into Bio-char or organic compost.
+This keeps the carbon in the soil rather than releasing it into the 'Protected Ceiling' where it harms our health.

 Such local experiences remind us that maintaining clean air, green landscapes, and sustainable practices is essential not only for economic development but also for human health and overall quality of life.
 Conclusion